Jakar510/Jakar.Extensions/Jakar.Extensions/README.md

 ### Base classes

-- `ObservableClass` : A base class that implements the `INotifyPropertyChanged` and `INotifyPropertyChanging` interface.
+- `BaseClass` : A base class that implements the `INotifyPropertyChanged` and `INotifyPropertyChanging` interface.
 - `ObservableRecord` : A base record that implements the `INotifyPropertyChanged` and `INotifyPropertyChanging` interface.

 ### Collection